Updates

 Free 200 Victims of Sex Trafficking

-• Many sex trafficking survivors are coming alongside our advocate teams and mission partners to care for others in need
+• Our ministry is excited to have survivors walk alongside our advocate teams and mission partners to care for others in need.

-Highlight: Southeast’s Anti-Sex Trafficking Ministry is caring for a pair of victims who came directly to us recently.
-We are walking alongside them, providing the basic needs, safe community, and resources they desperately need.
+Highlight: The Anti-Sex Trafficking Ministry is caring for two victims who came directly to a campus in need of care.
+We are walking alongside them, providing basic needs, a safe community, and resources they desperately need.

 Expand Shine